paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 - `shell`: a command-line interface that allows a user or script to submit command lines.
 Examples include PowerShell (`pwsh` or `powershell.exe`), bash, sh, zsh, and cmd.exe).
+- `step`: An individual action within a job.
+A step may run a `shell` command, execute a script, or invoke a reusable action.
+Steps run in order and share the job’s execution environment.
 </details>

 <details>